aditya3217/Gartner_Assignment_final/README.md

-# 📚 Book QA using RAG with FAISS & OpenAI
+# 📘 Book QA using RAG + Knowledge Graph (Neo4j)

-This project implements a **Retrieval-Augmented Generation (RAG)** pipeline for question answering based on any book (in `.txt` format).
-If the user doesn't provide a file, it defaults to *Pride and Prejudice* by Jane Austen from Project Gutenberg.
+This project implements a **hybrid QA system** that combines **Retrieval-Augmented Generation (RAG)** with a **Knowledge Graph (KG)** to answer questions about a book.
+If a book is not uploaded by the user, the system defaults to *Pride and Prejudice* by Jane Austen (sourced from Project Gutenberg).

 ---

 ## 🚀 Features

+### 🔍 Question Answering System

-- 🔍 Ask any question about a book.
+- Ask any question about a book.
+- Choose a book from dropdown:
+  - 📖 Default: *Pride and Prejudice*
-- 📂 Upload your own book as a `.txt` file OR use a default book (auto-downloaded).
+  - 📤 Upload your own `.txt` file
-- ✂️ Text chunking with overlap using LangChain.
+- Text chunking with overlap using **LangChain**
-- 🧠 Embedding generation using SentenceTransformers (`all-MiniLM-L6-v2`).
+- Embedding generation via **SentenceTransformers (all-MiniLM-L6-v2)**
-- ⚡ Fast semantic search with FAISS.
+- Semantic search powered by **FAISS**
-- 🤖 Answer generation using OpenAI GPT-4o-mini.
+- Answer generation using **OpenAI GPT-4o-mini**

-- 🌐 Intuitive Streamlit web interface.
-- 🧠 FAISS index is saved with the book name for reuse (e.g., `pride_and_prejudice_index.faiss`).
+### 🧠 Knowledge Graph Enhancement

+- Extracts semantic triples (subject-predicate-object) using **LLM-based extraction**
+- Triples stored in **Neo4j** graph database as nodes and relationships
+- Internally enriches the answer generation process by retrieving contextual information from the knowledge graph
+- No manual Cypher query needed — KG context is automatically used to improve QA results

 ---